W. R. Granger: Lawn bowling

 Granger was elected to the Montreal AAA Lawn Bowling Club committee in November 1909, and was the skip of his own rink throughout the 1910s and 1920s.
-He became vice-president of the club in March 1911, and arranged for a full-time groundskeeper for the club's bowling green.
+He hired a full-time groundskeeper for the club's bowling green when he became vice-president of the club in 1911, and was elected secretary-treasurer of the Montreal Lawn Bowlers' League established in the same year.
 He served as president of the club from October 1911 to November 1913, and partnered with D. J. H. Murdoch to donate the Murdoch and Granger Cup awarded for the club's season champions in doubles competition.
 After his presidency, Granger remained involved on the executive and oversaw the greens committee.

 Granger and the club hosted the meeting in April 1914, when the Montreal and District Lawn Bowling League was renamed to the Province of Quebec Lawn Bowling Association (PQLBA), drafted a new constitution, became the eastern section of the Dominion Lawn Bowling Association, and standardized its rules of play to be similar to those used in Ontario.
 Granger served as the secretary-treasurer of the PQLBA from 1914 to 1918, helped establish an annual singles competition as of the 1915 season, and proposed for an annual tournament with the Eastern Ontario Lawn Bowling Association to alternate between Montreal and Ottawa.
 He was elected vice-president of the PQLBA in December 1918, then became its president in October 1919.
 Under his leadership, the PQLBA began hosting an open-competition tournament in 1920, with divisions for singles and doubles welcomed from all lawn bowling clubs in Canada.
+He was subsequently made a permanent representative on the PQLBA committee, and helped organize competitions.